-The experiencers include all stakeholders of an enterprise - customers, employees, partners, financiers, regulators, and other entities in the ecosystem.
-There is a decentering of the locus of value creation, away from enterprises and into the flows of engagements of stakeholders-as-experiencers.
+Experiencers include all stakeholders of an enterprise - customers, employees, partners, financiers, regulators, and other entities in the ecosystem.
+There is a decentring of locus of value creation, away from the enterprises and into the flows of engagements of stakeholders-as-EXPERIENCERS.

 Note that we did not say experiences emerge when experiencers engage with enterprises.
-Instead, we suggested interactive ecosystems.
-Interactive ecosystems are systems of interacting enterprises, offerings, other entities, and the environments they afford.
+Instead, we suggested ecosystems.
+Ecosystems are systems of interacting enterprises, offerings, other entities, and their environments.
 In the X-verse, enterprises build a coalition with other enterprises, often across sectors - private, public, and plural, in order to engage with their stakeholders.
-A democratization of value-creating innovation (centered on experiencers) is happening across the digitalized interactive ecosystems.
+A democratization of innovation is happening across the ecosystems.

-Ecosystems reduce friction when customers switch services thus acting as gateways, use network effects to gain scale advantages, and integrate data to create superior products and services.
-The eXperience environments of individuals engaging in digitalized interactive ecosystems, should :

-- i.
-Offer opportunities for experiencers to construct their own experiences on demand; - ii.
-Facilitate responsive and responsible individual-to-network-to-individual (I2N2I) interactions for all stakeholders. - iii.
-Accommodate a heterogeneous group of experiencers, from the digital natives to the digitally unsophisticated; - iv.
-Enable network-to-individual-to-network (N2I2N) interactions in the lived-journey engagements of stakeholders-as-experiencers; - v.
-Recognize that stakeholders may be active or passive in different contexts.

-In such a world, experiences must be co-created.
-The emphasis is on "must-be".
-If an enterprise has to create an experience that is unique and meaningful to an experiencer, it cannot just be created by the enterprise, but must necessarily involve that experiencer, and via interactional event-sensed flows (of data, content, and service exchange) in the experiencer's lived-journey Engagements, involving networked relations with other experiencers - including from within and across the stakeholder ecosystem of the enterprise, and other partners and entities in the interactive ecosystem.
-(See Figure 7.)
+Ecosystems reduce friction when customers switch services thus acting as gateways, use network effects to gain scale advantages, and integrate data to create superior products and services.45 i.
+Offer opportunities for experiencers to construct their own experiences on demand ii.
+Accommodate a heterogenous group of experiencers, from the digital natives to the digitally unsophisticated and iii.
+Recognise that the experiencers may be active or passive in different contexts.
+In such a world, experiences must be co-created.47 The emphasis is on "must-be".
+If an enterprise has to create an experience unique for an experiencer, it cannot be created just by the enterprise, it must necessarily involve that experiencer in interactional flows of their engagements.

+The experience environments, engendered by experiencers interacting with ecosystems, should 46:

-Let's deep-dive into the lived-journey engagements of experiencers in digitalized interactive ecosystems.
-It is all in the moments of perception and action, and event-sensed flows (via both human and nonhuman sensors) across networked environments of interactive ecosystems.
-In the X-verse, the spatio-temporal context of events are the basis of engagements in the digitalized interactive ecosystem environments of emergent experiences.
-If an event is about what happened, then where-when it happened, and why-how it happened, provides the much needed context for involvement of individuals, and the event-sensed flows that drive their data-informed journey decisions.
-Both organizing actors and stakeholders enact interactional creation of value via event-sensed flows of their lived-journey engagements that give rise to experiences and embodied wellbeing impacts.
+Let's deep-dive into Engagements in interactive ecosystems - it is all the moments of interaction between the Experiencers and Ecosystems (Fig. 6).48 In the X-verse, the spatio-temporal context of events are the basis of engagements in interactive ecosystem environments of emergent experiences.
+If an event is about what happened, then where-when it happened, and why-how it happened, provides the much needed context for involvement of individuals and event-sensed flows that drive data-informed decisions.49 Both organizing actors and stakeholding individuals enact interactional creation of event-sensed flows, via both human and nonhuman sensors, of lived-journey engagements, thereby creating experience environments that get intensified and actualized whenever people undergo an experience in the moment of real time.50

-Rather than merely focusing on the activities in the value chain, enterprises now focus on the event-sensed flows of lived-journey engagements of individuals-as-experiencers.
-Enterprises must also consider the engagements of all stakeholders-as-experiencers - for instance, enterprises must enable experience-centric flows of engagements with their employees and partners.
-They would do well to remember that these people are, in their personal lives, also consumers of apps that offer rich experiences.
-These experiences that emerge from their engagements are also in a continuum of extended reality - from pure reality to mixed reality to pure virtuality.
+Rather than merely focusing on the activities in the value chain, enterprises now focus on the event-sensed flows of engagements of the experiencers.
+Enterprises also consider the lived-journeys of the experiencers - for instance, enterprises that provide experiences environments to their employees or partners would do well to remember that these people are, in their personal lives, also consumers of apps that offer rich experiences.
+These experiences that emerge from the engagements are in the extended reality - from pure reality to mixed reality to pure virtuality.51

-Figure 7 : Engagement and Event sensed Flows (Source: Venkat Ramaswamy)
+Fig 6 : Engagement and Event sensed Flows (Source: Venkat Ramaswamy)